GIT-TRIPLESENSE/angular-hot-loader-boilerplate/README.md

     component.js
 ```

-Controller Class must be exported es default, and follow this convention,
+Controller Class must be exported as default, and follow this convention:

 ```
 // component.js -> ComponentController